-However, for the case where the STI-AS receives [4] INVITE from end-user device-2, the STI-AS knows that the INVITE has been retargeted, but it cannot simply perform “div” authentication because [4] INVITE does not contain a SHAKEN Identity header.
+However, for the case where the STI-AS receives [4] INVITE from VoIP Entity-2, the STI-AS knows that the INVITE has been retargeted, but it cannot simply perform “div” authentication because [4] INVITE does not contain a SHAKEN Identity header.
 Therefore, the STI-AS first performs SHAKEN authentication based on the information that it does have; i.e., that TN-a called TN-b, and TN-b retargeted the call to TN-c.
 In this example, since SP-b has no verified relationship with the originator of the call, it asserts an attestation level of Gateway in the “shaken” PASSporT.
 If SP-b is authoritative for the TN of the retargeting entity (TN-b), then it shall perform "div" authentication.
 The STI-AS includes two Identity headers, one containing the "shaken" PASSporT and one containing the "div" PASSporT in [5] INVITE to SP-c.